 The BINARY LARGE OBJECT (BLOB) data type is used with huge binary strings that are too large for the BINARY type.
 Graphical images and music files are examples of huge binary strings.
-BLOBs behave much like ordinary binary strings, but SQL puts a number of restrictions on what you can do with them.
+BLOBs behave much like ordinary binary strings, but SQL puts some restrictions on what you can do with them.